 Crescent Down Works of Seattle since 1973 (but in recent years no longer a retailer).
 G

-Dana Designs/Kletterwerks: Dana Gleason and Renee' Sippel-Baker of Kletterwerks (1975), which then became Dana Designs (early '80s), which was the well-known predecessor of the current pack-making company "Mystery Ranch."
+Dana Designs/Kletterwerks: Dana Gleason and Renee' Sippel-Baker of Kletterwerks (1975), which then became Dana Designs (early '80s), which was the well-known predecessor of the current pack-making company "Mystery Ranch," based in Montana.
 G

 DESCENT MAGAZINE: I think Warren Harding authored the short-lived "Descent" magazine, a notorious foil to the AAC's prestigous "Ascent" magazine, and perhaps also tongue and cheek about the long-lived "Summit" magazine (see "S" listings below).
 (AAC = American Alpine Club)